babylonlabs-io/babylon-benchmark/README.md

    ```
    ./scripts/run-profiler.sh
    ```
-   After completion, the profile data will be saved at `cpu.pprof` file in current directory.
+   After completion, the profile data will be saved under `outputs/` folder.

 6. Stop the nodes:
    When you're done with the benchmark, you can stop the nodes using: